sitepress/website/pages/getting-started/rails.html.md

 title: Rails
 ---

-Sitepress was designed to be embedded in Rails.
+Sitepress was originally designed to be embedded in Rails.
 To get started add this line to your application's Gemfile:

 ```ruby
 gem 'sitepress-rails'
 ```

-And then execute:
+And then bundle it into your application:

 ```bash
 $ bundle